-- fileName="C:\Keyfactor\logs\Command_ClassicAPI_Log.txt" The path and file name of the active Keyfactor Command classic API log file. - Important: If you choose to change the path for storage of the log files, you will need to create the new directory (e.g. D:\KeyfactorLogs) and grant both the service account under which the Keyfactor Command Service is running and the service account under which the IIS application pool for Keyfactor Command is running full control permissions on this directory.
-These roles may be served by the same service account. - archiveFileName="C:\Keyfactor\logs\Command_ClassicAPI_Log_Archive{#}.txt" The path and file name of previous days' Keyfactor Command classic API log files.
-Keyfactor Command rotates log files daily and names the previous files using this naming convention. - fileName="C:\Keyfactor\logs\Command_Alert_Log.txt" The path and file name of the active Keyfactor Command classic API log file for alerting events.
+The path and file name of the active Keyfactor Command classic API log file.

+Important: If you choose to change the path for storage of the log files, you will need to create the new directory (e.g. D:\KeyfactorLogs) and grant both the service account under which the Keyfactor Command Service is running and the service account under which the IIS application pool for Keyfactor Command is running full control permissions on this directory.
+These roles may be served by the same service account.

+archiveFileName="C:\Keyfactor\logs\Command\ClassicAPI\Log\Archive\ {#}.txt"

+The path and file name of previous days' Keyfactor Command classic API log files.
+Keyfactor Command rotates log files daily and names the previous files using this naming convention.

+The path and file name of the active Keyfactor Command classic API log file for alerting events.
 This entry is found on servers with the Keyfactor Command Service installed.
 Info level messages are written to this log whenever alerts (certificate expiration, pending certificate request, issued certificate, denied certificate request, or revocation monitoring) are run either as scheduled tasks or as tests.
 The log messages include the type of alert (e.g. expiration alert), the recipient of the alert (if an email was scheduled to be sent), and the alert subject line.
 You can change the level of logging in the log line that references writeTo="alertlogfile".
 These logs are generated separately to allow for separate tracking and log shipping of alerting events.
-By default, the alert log filename/location for all components is the same to allow for a central source for tracking alert events. - archiveFileName="C:\Keyfactor\logs\Command_Alert_Log_Archive{#}.txt"" The path and file name of previous days' Keyfactor Command classic API log files for alert events. - fileName="C:\Keyfactor\logs\Command_Audit_Log.txt" The path and file name of the active Keyfactor Command classic API log file for auditable events.
+By default, the alert log filename/location for all components is the same to allow for a central source for tracking alert events.

+archiveFileName="C:\Keyfactor\logs\Command\Alert\Log\Archive\{#}.txt"

+The path and file name of previous days' Keyfactor Command classic API log files for alert events.

+The path and file name of the active Keyfactor Command classic API log file for auditable events.
 These logs are generated separately from the general classic API events to allow for separate tracking auditable events.
-By default, the audit log filename/location for all components is the same to allow for a central source for tracking auditable events across the platform. - archiveFileName="C:\Keyfactor\logs\Command_Audit_Log_Archive{#}.txt"" The path and file name of previous days' Keyfactor Command classic API log files for auditable events. - name="EmailAlertLogger" minlevel="Info" writeTo="alertlogfile" The level of log detail that should be generated for alert events and written to the alert logs. - maxArchiveFiles="10" The number of archive files to retain before deletion.
-This field is listed multiple times in the Nlog_ClassicAPI.config file -once for the main logging section, once for the alert logging section, and once for the audit logging section.
-The default number of files to retain is 10 for the main log and the synchronization log but 14 for the alert log and audit log.
-The alert and audit logs are small by default, and retaining a larger number of them shouldn't create a disk space issue.

-° archiveAboveSize="52428800"
+By default, the audit log filename/location for all components is the same to allow for a central source for tracking auditable events across the platform.

+archiveFileName="C:\Keyfactor\logs\Command\Audit\Log\Archive\{#}.txt"

+The path and file name of previous days' Keyfactor Command classic API log files for auditable events.

+o name="EmailAlertLogger" minlevel="Info" writeTo="alertlogfile"

+The level of log detail that should be generated for alert events and written to the alert logs.

+maxArchiveFiles="10"